 Making decisions at the margin

 An important issue in economics is making decisions at the margin.
 What are the marginal benefits and marginal costs of deciding to continue with investment?
 When we make decisions at the margin, we discount any sunk costs.
+Because these historic costs do not affect future marginal benefits and marginal costs.

-“it’s no use crying over spilt milk”
+“It’s no use crying over spilt milk”

+It is like the analogy of ‘no use crying over spilt milk’ Once the milk is spilt, we can’t change that action.
 If someone wasted money in the past, that action cannot be changed, we need to focus on the best decision at the present moment.

 Example – 7 cakes